 The purpose of the academic program review is to determine the strengths and challenges of the existing program and to set strategies and plans of continuous improvement in order to provide future learners with more competitive skills, viable knowledge, and a quality education.
 This will ensure we are meeting business and industry needs by supplying a trained workforce.

 Academic program review is part of the College‘s overall planning process.
-It is designed to assist the College in systematically evaluating the effectiveness, efficiency, and quality of each program.
+It is designed to assist the College in identifying the strengths and challenges in existing programs.
+The process connects data with strategies to create meaningful improvement activities affecting student learning.

 The Academic Program Review Process includes the following steps: